 The latest community angst had to do with the unfortunate demise of Henry J. Hazlitt, Entertainment Developer, whose plans had included a gigantic themed waterpark on the north shore of the lake.

 Elsbeth had opposed the amusement park, in fact, she'd led the resistance, which irritated most of the other shop owners who stood to make a fortune off the increase in tourism.
 Residents and weekenders had taken her side, mostly.

-Then poof—Screaming J. Hazlitt vanished.
+Then poof!
+Screaming J. Hazlitt had vanished.
 Seemingly without a scream, as the joke went.

 The village had been abuzz for over a week.
 First, there was the conjecture over the search for the missing developer.
 Then once search and rescue had found him, the dead body rumors circulated.
 Had he been found headless or near headless?
 Roaster Joe’s had enjoyed a steady flow of customers the past few days.
 Even the flower shop’s receipts were up.
-Who knew a suspicious death could be good for business? store owners chortled.
-It was hard not to grin—just a little—over the black humor.
+Who knew such a gruesome death could be good for business, store owners chortled.
+It was hard not to grin…just a little.

 Elsbeth sipped her flat white espresso and unlocked the flower shop.
 Task number one was to check the website to see if there were any new orders.
 There were two emails: A purchase order for a large arrangement for The Loon's Nest Inn.
 And a query from a mortuary in Lewis.

 Perched on a wooden stool, Elsbeth opened a design file.
 She needed to finish a seed packet design and send the file off to the printer.
 This one featured Heavenly Blue Morning Glory and Moonflower seeds.